docker/docs/desktop/dev-environments/run-devenv.md

   target-url="https://www.docker.com/pricing?utm_source=docker&utm_medium=webreferral&utm_campaign=docs_driven_upgrade"
 %}

-Sharing a Dev Environment lets your team members access the code, any dependencies, and the current Git branch you are working on.
-They can also review your changes and provide feedback before you create a pull request.

-When you are ready to share your environment, hover over your Dev Environment, select the **Share** icon, and specify the Docker Hub namespace where you’d like to push your Dev Environment to.
+To share your environment, hover over your Dev Environment, select the **Share** icon, and specify the Docker Hub namespace where you’d like to push your Dev Environment to.

 This creates an image of your Dev Environment, uploads it to the Docker Hub namespace you have specified, and provides a tiny URL to share with your team members.